qlik-oss/core-website/docs/documentation/services/qix-engine.md

 ### Investigating memory usage

-It is good practice to investigate how QIX Engine uses memory with your data models and documents.
-When the memory curve fluctuates a lot, it usually means that the Engine needs to allocate extra memory during a calculation.
+It is good practice to investigate how the QIX Engine uses memory with your data models and documents.
+When the memory curve fluctuates a lot, it usually means that the engine needs to allocate extra memory during a calculation.
 The memory is released when the result set is cached.
 Jitter on the memory curve might indicate poor document design that may be worth investigating as it often means slow response times.